by Dan Fedoruk

 The Speed Reserve

 The Speed reserve represents the ability of an athlete to perform at a higher speed over a shorter distance than that of the race.
 In simple terms, the faster you can cover a shorter distance, the greater endurance you will have over the longer distance.
 This important to realize when training for paddling marathons.
+Even for 500m or 1000m sprints, by focusing on the development of a greater speed reserve ie. by increasing speed at even shorter distances, you can ultimately improve your performance over the longer distance of the race.

 Care should be taken so that the gains made in shorter interval training are converted effectively into the longer distance race pieces.
 Becoming too familiar with a shorter distance of 50 to 100m may cause the team to 'hold back' on the longer distance for fear of burning out too soon.
 It is important to know your race piece intimately and how much power reserve you can draw on over the longer distance.